 4. Etsy Shop

 If you enjoy making jewelry, t-shirts, or crafts, you may find you love Etsy.
 It’s an online platform for handmade or vintage items and craft supplies.
+You could also start an embroidery business on there!

 It’s also widely known and shopped so you would benefit from that.
 Like Poshmark, people are already on the platform and can see your goods just by searching versus you creating a platform.